‘Friends’ Originally Had Seven Main Characters, Here’s Why ‘Pat The Cop’ Was Dropped

 Friends, the iconic NBC sitcom set to celebrate its 25th anniversary next month, originally had an older male character in its cast—and it wasn’t Ugly Naked Guy.

-In his timely new book, Generation Friends, pop culture historian Saul Austerlitz revealed that NBC offered Friends creators Marta Kauffman and David Crane the suggestion to “an older secondary character” to the show, which was being pitched as Friends Like Us at the time, Entertainment Weekly reports.
+In his timely new book, Generation Friends, pop culture historian Saul Austerlitz revealed that NBC offered Friends creators Marta Kauffman and David Crane the suggestion of “an older secondary character” to the show, which was being pitched as Friends Like Us at the time, Entertainment Weekly reports.

-The note called for an older, more mature character to balance out the young Friends cast, which included twentysomethings Jennifer Aniston, David Schwimmer, Courteney Cox, Matthew Perry, Matt LeBlanc and Lisa Kudrow.
+The note called for an older, more mature character to balance out the young Friends cast, which included 20-somethings Jennifer Aniston, David Schwimmer, Courteney Cox, Matthew Perry, Matt LeBlanc and Lisa Kudrow.
 The network was reportedly worried that older viewers wouldn’t tune into a show about young adults in their 20s.

 Crane and Kauffman reluctantly agreed to the change and added a character named “Pat the Cop,” who was going to be an older police officer that was loosely based on a real-life law enforcement agent who used to hang out in the movie theater where Dream On writers Jeff Greenstein and Jeff Strauss once worked.
 The writers worked the new character into the pilot script and even cast the role, according to Uproxx.